Our Eternal Journey – From Vision to Sacred Reality

 Dr. Meera — Ayurveda Physician

-BAMS-qualified physician focused on dosha assessment, Panchakarma planning and product quality control for our Ayurveda shop.
+BAMS-qualified physician focused on dosha assessment, Panchakarma planning and product quality control for our Ayurveda.

 Priya — Meditation Coach